“People seldom improve when they have no other model but themselves to copy after.”

 A client—we’ll call him Steve—told me he knew a man who sucked all the oxygen out of the room.
 This person was brilliant, but he talked way too much and annoyed everyone around him.
 He never knew this because people weren’t willing to tell him and he never asked for feedback on how he was perceived.

+Shaping others’ perceptions of you is key to moving forward in your career.
 Do you know how you are perceived by others in your organization?
 Even if you think you do, do you really?
 One of the best ways find out is to simply ask.

 Get feedback from your immediate manager, peer, someone you don’t report to, someone more senior than you, your boss’s boss, from your key customers or others outside the organization.
 Knowing how others perceive you plays a very important role in your own self development.